 Bringing together Melbourne's most influential business leaders, this dinner celebrates the impact of philanthropy at the Faculty, and fortifies ties with the Australian business community.

-The 2019 Melbourne Foundation for Business and Economics Annual Dinner was held on the 7th March 2019 at the Great Hall, National Gallery of Victoria.
+The 2020 Melbourne Foundation for Business and Economics Annual Dinner was held on 5th March 2020 at the Great Hall, National Gallery of Victoria.
+Please contact Jenny Williams, Alumni Relations Manager on firstname.lastname@example.org if you would like to sponsor a table at the 2021 dinner.

-To learn more about the impact of our scholarships, and find out more about our four priority projects today at fbe.unimelb.edu.au/alumni/donate
+To learn more about the impact of our scholarships, and find out more about our priority projects visit fbe.unimelb.edu.au/alumni/donate

 About the Foundation